Carbon County’s G.G. and Kim Kortes receive the Wyoming Farm Bureau Federation Leadership Award – Nov. 22, 2017

 Ensuring your voice is heard starts with involvement in Farm Bureau’s grassroots policy development process.
 Involvement and leadership skills are two of the elements that make G.G. and Kim highly deserving of this award, said Fornstrom.

-In his nomination letter, Central District President Tim Pexton agreed.
+In his nomination letter, Central District Director Tim Pexton agreed.
 “G.G. and Kim keep Carbon County Farm Bureau functioning and see that everything a county Farm Bureau needs to do gets done.
 They both attend and support WyFB meetings every year,” Pexton wrote.
 The Kortes’ were honored to receive this award from the organization they love.

 “Receiving this award reaffirms what we do and what a great organization we belong to,” said G.G. and Kim.
 “We love the people in Farm Bureau.
 “They are like family to us.
 We are like-minded people that are all working for agriculture.”